 A Levels are good qualifications for entry to higher education.
 Each A Level earns UCAS tariff points, which count towards entry for university.
 Vocational qualifications at Level 3 also earn UCAS points and are accepted by universities, but some higher education courses will only accept A Levels.

-Methods of assessment on vocational courses vary depending on the sector and awarding body.
 A range of different assessment methods are likely to be used - such as assignments, tests, observations of learner performance, role-play, work-based assessment, production of visual or audio materials and products.
 Generally, assessment is less exam-based and more coursework and project focused.